cloudflare/cloudflare-docs/content/support/Analytics/Learn more/Status code metrics in Cloudflare Site Analytics.md

 Status Codes metrics in the Cloudflare dashboard **Analytics** app provide customers with a deeper insight into the distribution of errors that are occurring on their website per data center.
 A data center facility where Cloudflare runs its servers that make up our edge network.
 You can find a list of all of Cloudflare data centers [here](https://www.cloudflarestatus.com/).

-HTTP status codes that we see in a response passing through our edge are displayed in analytics.
+HTTP status codes that appear in a response passing through our edge are displayed in analytics.
 These codes can be split into three groups: ‘edge network errors’, ‘origin errors’ and '52x errors'.

 Errors that originate from our edge servers -such as 502, 503, and 504 with 'Cloudflare'- are not reported as part of the error analytics.
 However, errors such as 52x, can inform you about problems with your server.